DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/merge-reports/add-a-report-to-the-end-beginning.md

     > [!Tip]
     > To add a report to the beginning of another report (for instance, to add a title page), use the **Report Header** band instead.

 1. Click the subreport's smart tag.
-In the invoked **Sub-Report Tasks** window, set the **Report Source** parameter to the report that you want to insert.
+In the invoked **Sub-Report Tasks** window, specify the report that you want to insert:

+    * If you have a pre-defined report, set it in the **Report Source** parameter.
+    * If you want to use a customized pre-defined report, or if you have a sub-report saved to your hard drive, set it in the **Report Source Url** parameter.

     ![xtrareports-add-subreport](../../../../images/eurd-merge-configure-subreport-2.png)